Linde 75/25 Argon/CO2 Costs in 2026: Prices by Cylinder Size & Refills

 Key takeaways

-• Blend Benefits: 75/25 minimizes distortion on thin gauges and ensures reliable penetration on thicker joints.
+• Blend Benefits: 75/25 minimizes distortion on thin gauges.
+It ensures reliable penetration on thicker joints.

-• Refill vs. Exchange: Exchange programs save you hydrostatic testing fees and maintenance, though refill costs might be slightly lower on customer-owned tanks.
+• Refill vs. Exchange: Exchange programs save you hydrostatic testing fees and maintenance.
+Refill costs might be slightly lower on customer-owned tanks.

 Common Uses for 75/25 Argon/CO2 in Welding